netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 You can now use Netdata's synchronized charts to zoom, highlight, scrub through time, and intuit how an anomaly in one part of your system might affect another.

-Out of the box, the Pi-hole collector gives you real-time insights into the volume of queries, connected clients, DNS queries per type, top clients, top blocked domains, and more.
-Additional Netdata collectors create charts for CPU, disks, networking, per-application usage, and much more.

 ![The Netdata dashboard in
 action](https://user-images.githubusercontent.com/1153921/80827388-b9fee100-8b98-11ea-8f60-0d7824667cd3.gif)